titoditomartin/fsm/README.md

 # FSM of a Microwave

 Finite state machine (FSM) is a term used by programmers, mathematicians, engineers and other professionals to describe a mathematical model for any system that has a limited number of conditional states of being.
 A finite state machine for a microwave would have a limited number of states that represent the different actions and modes of the device, and the transitions between those states would be triggered by specific inputs or events.
+In the FSM that I created, the input would be 2-bit with 3 states.
+The first state **(00)** is where the microwave door is open and the timer hasn't been started.
+The second state **(01)** is when the microwave door is closed and the timer hasn't been started.
+The third state **(10)** is when the microwave has started cooking with the door closed and the timer started.

 # States